How to Choose an Assisted Living Facility in Ohio

 Touring an Ohio RCF well takes longer than most families budget for, and the most important questions tend to be the ones that do not appear on the marketing materials.

 Verify the license first.
 Every ODH-licensed RCF must display its license and its most recent inspection report, and any prospective resident or family member may ask to review the inspection reports for the prior three years under ORC 3721.021.
-Look at the Statement of Deficiencies, look at how the facility responded to deficiencies, look at whether deficiencies have been recurring or one-off.
+Look at the Statement of Deficiencies, look at how the facility responded, and look at whether deficiencies have been recurring or one-off.
 The Ohio Long-Term Care Consumer Guide at ltc.ohio.gov publishes survey results for every licensed RCF and is the most useful single comparison tool.

 Verify the ODA certification track if the resident is planning to use the AL Waiver, or if memory care is part of the picture.
 A facility marketed as memory care that does not hold ODA's 173-39-02.16 memory-care certification is operating at the general RCF floor for staffing and programming.
 That may still be fine, but it is a fact families should know going in.